Alexander Berry: "The Shoalhaven Incubus"

 Berry continued to buy up land in the Shoalhaven area to add to his Coolangatta Estate, and by the late 1850s he possessed most of the coastal plains from Werri Beach south to the Crookhaven River.
 This raised the ire of reformers who wanted to unlock this land for the benefit of the public.
-A reformist preacher, John Dunmore Lang, visited the region in 1858 and was outraged by what he saw as an "enormous wickedness" conducted by Berry, whom Lang designated as the "The Shoalhaven Incubus".
+A reformist preacher, John Dunmore Lang, visited the region in 1858 and was outraged by what he saw as an "enormous wickedness" conducted by Berry, whom Lang designated as "The Shoalhaven Incubus".

 Lang published an account of how Berry's leasing system reduced his tenants to "a miserable state of serfdom".
 For example, Berry would lease half an acre of land at £5 per annum for 4 or 7 years under terms where a house must be built, but at the conclusion of the lease, the improved property and the building reverted to ownership of Berry.
 Lang called these actions of Berry as "worthy of only a heartless and determined oppressor" and labelled Berry a "feudal lord".

 Berry was angered by this account and had Lang sued for libel, but he was found not guilty.
 Berry was successful though in legal action against newspapers that printed Lang's essay.
 In an attempt to improve his image Berry arranged for his Shoalhaven tenants to put on a public display of affection for him.
 However, many of his tenants soon after voted against Berry's interests in municipal elections.
 Berry was outraged by these tenants and threatened to evict them en masse.